andrechristikan/ack-nestjs-boilerplate-docs/features/language.md

 > The default of language is `en`

-We can see or change default from `.env` file
+We can see or change the default from `.env` file

 ```txt
 APP_ENV=development